The Flash (1990 TV series)

 The Flash is an American television series developed by the writing team of Danny Bilson and Paul De Meo that aired on CBS from September 20, 1990 to May 18, 1991.
 It is based on the DC Comics character Barry Allen / Flash, a costumed superhero crime-fighter with the power to move at superhuman speeds.
-The Flash starred John Wesley Shipp as Allen, along with Amanda Pays, and Alex Désert.
+The Flash starred John Wesley Shipp as Allen, along with Amanda Pays and Alex Désert.

 Multiple references to the series have been made on the 2014 Flash television series, including Shipp portraying multiple characters.
-Shipp also reprised his role as Barry Allen from this series in the crossover "Elseworlds" and "Crisis on Infinite Earths", which established The Flash as existing on a parallel Earth to the Arrowverse series called Earth-90.
+Shipp also reprised his role as Barry Allen from this series in the crossovers "Elseworlds" and "Crisis on Infinite Earths", which established The Flash as existing on a parallel Earth to the Arrowverse series called Earth-90, while Pays, Désert, and Mark Hamill reprised their roles as alternate versions of Tina McGee, Julio Mendez and the Trickster in the main Arrowverse.

 Summary

 Barry Allen, a forensic scientist working for the Central City police, is struck by lightning and doused in chemicals in his lab.
 He develops superspeed and creates a superhero identity for himself to fight crime: The Flash.
 Research scientist Dr. Tina McGee works at S.T.A.R.
 Labs and helps Barry fight crime while trying to understand how his powers are developing.
 As well as his superheroics, Barry tries to maintain a private life, and tries to keep his superhero identity from his colleagues, his boss Lt.
 Garfield, and his best friend, Julio Mendez.